Agent Agreement – Terms and Conditions

 5.5 Correspondence with the PPSC

-All letters to the PPSC must quote the file number provided in connection with the particular matter, and the case and billing numbers where available.
-Sensitive or confidential correspondence related to a file (or files) or other similar material must not be sent by email or facsimile transmission except over secure lines approved by the PPSC.
+The Agent Firm must quote in all letters to the PPSC the file number provided in connection with the particular matter, and the case and billing numbers where available.
+No sensitive or confidential correspondence related to a file (or files) or other similar material must be sent by email or facsimile transmission, except over secure lines or methods approved by PPSC.
+The Agent Supervisor should be contacted for further information.

 5.6 Role and Responsibilities of the Contact Agent

-The Contact Agent is responsible for maintaining compliance with the Agreement.
-He or she maintains the necessary level of supervision over tasks performed by other members of the Agent Firm, including articling students, students, paralegals, and support staff, to ensure that such tasks are carried out competently and in accordance with the terms of the PPSC Deskbook and these Terms and Conditions.
+The Contact Agent is accountable for maintaining compliance with the Agreement.
+They maintain the necessary level of direction and compliance over tasks performed by all members of the Agent Firm, including Agents, articling students, students, paralegals, and administrative staff, to ensure that such tasks are carried out competently and in accordance with the terms of the PPSC Deskbook and these Terms and Conditions.
+Furthermore, the Contact Agent is responsible for ensuring that all members of the Agent Firm comply with the PPSC's instructions relating to the submission of accounts.

-If the Contact Agent, for reasons which are beyond the Agent Firm’s control, becomes unavailable to continue the work (for example due to departure or illness) the Agent Firm shall be responsible for identifying and providing an acceptable replacement.
-The PPSC reserves the right to interview the proposed replacement.
+If the Contact Agent, for reasons beyond the Agent Firm's control, becomes unavailable to continue the work (for example due to departure or illness), the Agent Firm shall be responsible for identifying and providing a replacement.
+The PPSC reserves the right to determine the suitability of the proposed replacement, which may consist of an interview.

 6.1 Authority to Act – Agent Firms